rmaree/tecmap/README.md

-# tecviewmap
+# tecmap
-"Transports en Commun"view map is a lightweight (client-side) map to locate bus in real-time using open data.
+"Transports en Commun" map is a lightweight map to locate bus in real-time using open data.

 ![tecview map](tecview-liege.jpg?raw=true "Tecview map")

-While a client-server approach might be more efficient and elegant, it has been developed to be run locally in a single HTML page with transit data locally stored, and real-time data coming from an API.
+It has been developed to be run locally in a single HTML page with transit data locally stored, and real-time data coming from a remote API.
 This has been tested with GTFS static transit data for Belgium (TEC, from [https://beltac.tec-wl.be](https://beltac.tec-wl.be/)) including routes and stops, and real-time traffic information assumed to be accessible through an API that returns it in JSON format.

-The typical use case are individuals willing to know if their buses are on time to infer planning.
+The typical use case are individuals willing to know if their buses are on time to plan their trips.
 No automatic planning is provided.

 ##Data preparation